StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 * **Kubernetes Troubleshooter** - has all permissions required to use StackState for troubleshooting, including the ability to enable/disable monitors, create custom views and use the Cli.
 * **Guest** - has read-only access to StackState.

 The permissions assigned to each predefined StackState role can be found below.
-For details of the different permissions and how to manage them using the `stac` CLI, see [RBAC permissions](/setup/security/rbac/rbac_permissions.md)
+For details of the different permissions and how to manage them using the `stac` CLI, see [Role based access control (RBAC) permissions](/setup/security/rbac/rbac_permissions.md)

 {% tabs %}
 {% tab title="Administrator" %}